AutoSOTA: An End-to-End Automated Research System for State-of-the-Art AI Model Discovery: Experiments

 \subsection{Main Result}

 Detailed experimental results are summarized in Table~\ref{tbl:main_4}.
 In this table, \textit{AutoSoTA Improvement} represents the performance gain achieved by AutoSOTA building upon the replicated main method of the original paper.
+Specifically, the reported improvement values imply the gains achieved on the single most scientifically significant core metric identified as the primary optimization target ($g^*$) for each respective paper.

 Statistical analysis indicates that, provided all replicated results from the original main methods remain within reasonable confidence intervals, AutoSOTA not only achieves an exceptionally high automated replication success rate across diverse domains but also demonstrates superior potential for algorithmic optimization.
 In all tested cases, the improvement schemes automatically discovered by AutoSOTA yielded gains surpassing the original results reported in the papers, proving its capability to extract deeper performance augmentations through intelligent iteration even when operating on top-tier research foundations.
 Furthermore, from medical time-series analysis (e.g., ID 4) to protein binding energy prediction (e.g., ID 65), the system exhibits consistent robustness across multidisciplinary tasks, validating the generalizable potential of the framework to drive large-scale, automated, end-to-end scientific advancement while maintaining computational efficiency.

 \definecolor{tablegray}{gray}{0.95}

 \newcolumntype{L}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}}

 Based on the themes of the conference papers utilized in our experiments, we selected five representative categories, including CV, ML, NLP, Optimization, and TimeSeries for in-depth analysis, as illustrated in Figure~\ref{fig:performance_comparison}.
 In terms of data processing, a $\log_{10}$ transformation was applied to the raw performance improvement data, which exhibits a significant order-of-magnitude span ranging from 3\% to 33\%.
 This approach enables smooth cross-domain comparisons and eliminates visual bias caused by extreme outliers.
 The analytical results indicate that AutoSOTA framework demonstrates remarkably robust optimization potential across all selected heterogeneous domains.
 Notably, in the CV domain, the performance gains achieved align closely with the average levels of the original papers, reflecting superior automation efficiency.
 Furthermore, in domains with higher gain potential, such as Optimization and ML, AutoSOTA maintains significant growth on the logarithmic scale, consistent with the trends observed in the original research.
 Overall, compared to traditional research data characterized by high volatility, AutoSOTA provides a performance benchmark with lower variance and stronger consistency.
 This fully validates the framework's scalability and generalization value when handling complex, interdisciplinary scientific research tasks.